 The more vibrant the Aurora Borealis, the better chance you will have of actually seeing colour in the night sky.

 I only found out about this shortly before my trip to Yellowknife, so I wasn’t completely dumbfounded during my first sighting of the Aurora Borealis.
 Through most evenings though, I was able to discern a hint of green, yellow, purple, blue, and even red.

-What you see, however, all depends on the sensitivity of your eyes.
-I spoke with some people who said they could see all of the colours with their bare eyes; I’m quite jealous of their eye sensitivity.
-It would be quite spectacular to be able to see colours like this with your eyes.
+I spoke with some people who said they could see all of the colours with their bare eyes; I’m quite jealous of their eye sensitivity—it would be quite spectacular to be able to see colours like this with your own eyes.